bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/react-js/react-part-3-component-hierarchies.md

 #### Using Reactstrap Buttons in React

-Let’s check out how we can use reactstrap buttons in React app.
+Let's check out how we can use reactstrap buttons in React app.
 First, we have to import Buttons component in src/App.js file and include the Buttons code from reactstrap site.

 ```js
 import React from 'react';